 While most buyers reported the book to be “beautiful,” things are never perfect.
 Come to think of it, I’ve never painted a picture that totally knocked my socks off, either.
 In the Acknowledgements, I got the wrong wife’s name for one of my best collectors.
 There were a few colour separations that were not dead on.
 Like with the lady’s name, I’ve taken the flak.

 Esoterica: So, we’re going to do it again.
 I swear on a stack of Korans that if you order in the next few days, you’ll get yours by Christmas.
 These last few copies are $50 each with shipping anywhere in the world as a gift from us.
 You can pay by cheque or PayPal.
 I’ll be happy to take my time and put in absolutely any dedication you wish — to just you, your friend, or your club.
-You can get them unsigned, too, but you need to go here to let us know your wishes.
+You can get them unsigned, too, but you need to let us know your wishes.
 It’s my sincere hope that you’ll find the book beautiful, useful and fun.

 Self-publishing with lulu.com